 Your entire organization, from the c-suite to the front line, makes business decisions that affect your customers.
 Employees love getting customer feedback.
 Employees with ready access to feedback from their customers talk about how much they love hearing what their customers have to say.
 Customer feedback gets the conversation going between employee and customer, establishing the real impact that employees are having on the customer’s experience with your company.

 4.Tailored insights, because we can.

 You need access to the “big data” of customer feedback, but undifferentiated “big data” is next to useless.
-Even if you manage to put customer feedback into everyone’s hands, undifferentiated “big data” is near useless.
+Even if you manage to put customer feedback into everyone’s hands, undifferentiated “big data” is of no value.
 Think of the old gigantic piles of comments cards.
 Corporate employees don’t want to dig through individual pieces of customer feedback, and front line employees will find quarterly or annual reports useless for their day-to-day work.

 5. Actions speak LOUDER than words.

-Tailored insights provide clarity to each role on how they’re doing and the customer pain points they may inadvertently be producing.
-But that’s just the first step.
+Tailored insights provide clarity for each role on how they’re doing and the customer pain points they may inadvertently be producing.
+But this is just the first step.
 In the end, employees need to know which actions will have the biggest impact on customer satisfaction, so they can tell where to focus their efforts.